mining-pool/go-randomx/README.md

 Finally you can using the package as your internal one.

-Directly using it with `import "github.com/MyProject/go-randomx"` and then start the functions like `randomx.AllocCache()` etc.
+Directly using it with `import "github.com/myname/my-project/go-randomx"` and then start the functions like `randomx.AllocCache()` etc.

+## More

+If you have any better solution, tell me please.